 I've written video pipelines, threading frameworks, menu systems, camera controllers, communication systems, fast encryption and hashing routines, laser galvanometer controllers, and fixed alot of obscure bugs.
 And that's just professionally: I do a lot of hacking in my spare time, too.
 Examples are available in the Source Code section.

 I'm available for hire in Oslo, Norway if you need any of the things mentioned above: www.ignorantus.no.

-I'm currently working with the cool dudes and dudettes at Stingray Marine Solutions AS.
+Earlier, I worked for Stingray Marine Solutions AS.
 Killing sea lice with a laser is awesome!
-And we use high-end PCs, none of that low-power crap.
+And they use high-end PCs, none of that low-power crap.

-In 2019, we remastered two old Amiga demos from The Gathering 1996 and 1997:
+In 2019, we remastered two old Triumph Amiga demos from The Gathering 1996 and 1997:

 We also did some cutting-edge work on denoising and dejittering 25 year old VHS tapes:

 I regularly rip off other people's works.
 Sorry.
 In 2019, I took the Quaternion Julia shader by Keenan Crane, fixed some bugs and made a threaded CPU version.
 Not necessarily in that order.
 Spent some time figuring out how to increase the quality without generating more noise.